-Dr. Katz is a past-president of the Association for Documentary Editing, and a faculty member of the National Historical Publications and Records Commission's Institute for Editing Historical Documents, and has served on the ADE Council, as well as its Education Committee, Research, and Web Committee.
+Dr. Katz is a past-president of the Association for Documentary Editing, and a special faculty member of National Historical Publications and Records Commission's Institute for Editing Historical Documents in 2016, and has served on the ADE Council, as well as its Education Committee, Research, and Web Committee.
+She was the 2015 recipient of the Lyman H. Butterfield award for her contributions to the area of documentary editing.
 She has also been a member of the Organization of American History's Committee on Research and Preservation.
-In addition to the book edition, she is currently working on The Speeches and Articles of Margaret Sanger, a an electronic edition of Sanger's unpublished speeches and less accessible articles being mounted on our web site.
+In addition to the book edition, she is currently working on The Speeches and Articles of Margaret Sanger, an electronic edition of Sanger's unpublished speeches and less accessible articles being mounted on our web site.

 In addition to her work on the Sanger Project, Dr. Katz is writing a biography of Margaret Sanger for the Lives of American Women series to be published by Westview Press.

-Dr. Katz teaches a graduate course on Digital Editing Projects for NYU's Archives and Public History Program.
-She has also taught courses in NYU's History Department, including Women in American Society; Great Depression and New Deal, Modern America, and The Progressive Era.
+Dr. Katz has taught graduate seminars on Digital Editing Projects for NYU's Archives and Public History Program, along with courses in NYU's History Department on Women in American Society; Great Depression and New Deal, Modern America, and The Progressive Era.